-The Western Europe Cocoa industry ground over a million tons of cocoa beans, close to a third of the world cocoa production, with the Netherlands alone accounting for 450,000 tons, which makes it the most important processor of cocoa beans in the world.
+In the 2016/17 cocoa season, the European Cocoa industry ground over a million tons of cocoa beans, close to a third of the world cocoa production, with the Netherlands alone accounting for 550.000 tons, which makes it the second most important processor of cocoa beans in the world, closely following Côte d’Ivoire.
 Downstream, the Dutch cocoa trade and cocoa-processing industries together handle one million tons of Cocoa products.
 Other major European players in the cocoa trade and processing are Germany, the United Kingdom and France .

-In Europe, the most important producers are the Netherlands and France ; the top buyers are Germany, Belgium, France, Great Britain and Switzerland .
+In Europe, the most important exporters are the Netherlands and France; the top buyers are Germany, Belgium, the Netherlands and France.

-The Netherlands is the world's market leader for cocoa powder with a share of about 25%.
-Major outlets are the United States, Germany, France, Italy and Belgium.
+The Netherlands is the world’s market leader for cocoa powder with an export share of about 35%.
+Major outlets are the United States, Germany, Spain, Russia, Belgium and France.

 In most European countries and the United States chocolate is legally protected as a product.
 The minimum percentage of solid cocoa ingredients is determined by law.